 - 80% of customers that switched to another brand said that they could have been retained if their issue had been resolved on their first contact with the company.
 Yet, first-contact resolution satisfaction has only increased from 41% to 45% since 2009.

-The key moment here is that most customers are expecting to be treated like individuals and value personalized approach above everything.
+The key moment here is that most customers expect to be treated like individuals and value a personalized approach above everything.

 With the increasing tech-savviness and the expectation of immediacy, customers are more likely to look for a quick solution in a help center.
 Research shows that a great deal of customers prefer to solve their problems by themselves, without turning to customer support representatives.

 Knowledge base-powered self-service tools and chatbots are able to give customers the immediate answer they expect while also requiring less human resources.
 It is important though that you let your customers know that they can always ask live agents for help in case they fail to find the information themselves.

 Self-service isn’t beneficial for customers only, it can bring great value to businesses as well as it allows some significant cost reduction.
 By using self-service, companies now can help a larger number of customers by paying less for the customer support representatives.
 At the same, time agents can focus more on resolving complicated cases and avoid escalation of the tickets.

 Knowledge bases and chatbots can in most cases successfully manage and resolve Tier 1 queries, however, in such a case you’d need to find new roles for those agents that were previously handling such tickets.
 One of the solutions could be to invest in their training and eventually promote these agents to the Tier 2 of customer support.
 You could also use your already existing Tier 2 support agents as mentors for those, who are about to undergo the training.